University Policies

 5. Except if a hazing offense causes the death of a student, in sentencing a person convicted of an offense under the provisions of TEC section 37.152, a court may require a person to perform community service, subject to the same conditions imposed on a person placed on community supervision under Chapter 42A, Code of Criminal Procedure, for an appropriate period of time in lieu of confinement in county jail or in lieu of a part of the time the person is sentenced to confinement in county jail.

-4. Organization Hazing offense
+D. Organization Hazing Offense

 1. An organization commits an offense if the organization condones or encourages hazing or if an officer or any combination of members, pledges or alumni of the organization commits or assists in the commission of hazing.